Tweet Claim Analysis

 - It understands the quoted tweet as part of the message, not as unrelated metadata.

-- It analyzes shared media in the original tweet.
+- It analyzes shared media in the original tweet — both videos (transcribed) and images (described by a vision model).

 - It analyzes shared media in the quoted tweet.